stephangriesel/telerik-blogs/creating-a-responsive-grid-in-react.md

 I'm going to fork our demo and start working on our first set of changes.

-First order of business is to add the package we want to use for a flexbox grid solution: `react-flexbox-grid`.

-Next we need to create a list of companies in a json file that we can repeat over.
+First order of business is to create a list of companies in a json file that we can repeat over.
 And would would be wise to just get a list of names to repeat on the page for every company.
 Our `companies.json` files will simply contain an array of objects.
 Each object is a company, it has a name and url for an image.
 I will upload an image for each company to Imgur.com that we can use for our URL.

 We add a `companiesList.json` file.